Turkey: Journalist jailed on suspicion of insulting Erdogan | DW | 22.01.2022

 Since Erdogan became president in 2014, 35,507 cases of insulting the president were filed and there were 12,881 convictions.

-Kabas have previously been charged after she posted criticism of a government-appointed judge who dropped a corruption probe against Erdogan and other politicians.
+Kabas had previously been charged after she posted criticism of a government-appointed judge who dropped a corruption probe against Erdogan and other politicians.
 She was later released.

-The Turkish journalists' union called Kabas' arrest a "serious attack on freedom of expression."
+The Turkish journalists union called the arrest a "serious attack on freedom of expression."

 Reporters Without Borders places Turkey at 153 out of 180 countries in their press freedom index.